 Simplicity — maximising the work not done — is essential

-The best feature is often no feature.
-Agile teams focus on the minimum viable solution that delivers the required value.
+The best feature is sometimes no feature.
+Agile teams build the minimum that delivers the required value.
+Everything extra is waste until proven otherwise.

 11